jmgpgit/Final-Project/README.md

 ### Results

 We can see that the algorithm has successfully placed the nodes in their corresponding locations, with the exception of a few outliers and bugs.
-The algorithm is also not perfect, and is prone to getting stuck in local minima.
+The algorithm is also not perfect, and is prone to getting stuck in local minima, or rather, the geography the the real metro line does not follow minima.
 However, the algorithm has placed the nodes in their corresponding locations with a high degree of accuracy.

 Since this model was intentionally simplistic, we have no good way of measuring the accuracy of the model and its result.
 However, we can instead superimpose the result of the algorithm onto a map of Madrid, and visually compare it to the actual metro map.